 Ancient sites in Epirus

 Excursions in Epirus also include visiting ancient sites.
 The most important archaeological site in Epirus is Ancient Dodona, 22 km south of Ioannina.
 The sanctuary of Dodona was been dedicated to god Zeus and included an oracle and an ancient theatre.
-Another site in Epirus is the Roman Town of Nicopolis, 5 km from Preveza, that was constructed in 31 BC by the Roman Emperor Octavian in memory of his victory over Antony and Cleopatra in the Gulf of Actium, in front of the town.
+Another site in Epirus is the Roman Town of Nicopolis, 5 km from Preveza, which was constructed in 31 BC by the Roman Emperor Octavian in memory of his victory over Antony and Cleopatra in the Gulf of Actium, in front of the town.
 Actually, the name Nicopolis means the town of victory.

 At a distance of 3 km from the beach of Ammoudia, there is the Ancient Nekromanteion of Acheron River, which was believed to be the doors to Hades, the kingdom of the dead.
 The Nekromanteion (meaning the Oracle of the Dead) finds frequent references in ancient Greek poems and myths.
-For example, it is referred to in the Odyssey as the place where Ulysses went to ask for prophecy from the dead prophet Tiresias.
+For example, it is referred to in the Odyssey as the place where Ulysses went to ask for a prophecy from the dead prophet Tiresias.